hamishwillee/dronecode_csd_dsk/en/getting_started/building_installation.md

 The *csd* executable will be created in the root of your CSD source tree (along with the Intel Aero CSD startup file: **csd.service**).

-## Configuration File (Runtime)

-CSD loads a configuration file with custom options/settings when it is started.
-The [samples/files](https://github.com/intel/camera-streaming-daemon/tree/master/samples/files) directory contains sample configuration files that you can use for Ubuntu, Aero and other platforms.

-By default CSD will look for a configuration file in **/etc/csd/main.conf**.
-You can copy the sample file for your platform to that location or you can over-ride this file location using the `CSD_CONF_FILE` environment variable or the `-c` switch when starting CSD.

-> **Tip** The format of the configuration file is self-documented in [samples/files/config.sample](https://github.com/intel/camera-streaming-daemon/blob/master/samples/files/config.sample).

 ## Run

-The line below shows how to start CSD, specifying a configuration file (in this case the Ubuntu **.conf** file in the source tree):
+The line below shows how to start CSD, specifying a [CSD Configuration File](../guide/configuration_file.md) (in this case the Ubuntu **.conf** file in the source tree):
 ```
 ./csd -c samples/files/ubuntu.conf
 ```

+> **Tip** The [samples/files](https://github.com/intel/camera-streaming-daemon/tree/master/samples/files) directory contains sample [configuration files](../guide/configuration_file.md) that you can use to set up CSD for use on Ubuntu, Aero and other platforms.
+To use a sample file, copy it to **/etc/csd/main.conf**, specify it in the `CSD_CONF_FILE` environment variable, or set the `-c` switch when starting CSD.

 Other command line options can be displayed using the `-h` flag:
 ```sh